-Located in Hall County just outside of Gainesville is this incredible 50 acre farm.
+Located in Hall County just outside of Gainesville is this incredible 53 acre farm.
 Currently owned by a gentleman farmer who uses the property as a family getaway and keeps it in prime condition.
-This property has tremendous potential.
-Click here for details and pictures.
+I’ve been on this property several times and I can tell you it is a big 53 acres and would be excellent as a large horse operation, for other livestock, or as a family compound.
+Possible additional acreage available Click here for details and pictures.

 A friend of mine has an upscale horse property for sale that is located in southeast Cherokee County just outside of Fulton County.
 It is a real nice property in a quiet equestrian neighborhood and is within commuting distance to Atlanta.
 If you’re looking for a top-of-the-line equestrian property and want to be able to enjoy all the benefits of the Atlanta suburbs you should check it out.
 Click below to see details on the property.

 A good friend has a 10 acre parcel for sale near Mount Rogers, Virginia in the heart of wonderful trail riding country.
 I’ve spent a week riding in the area and I can tell that this is trail riding heaven.
 Her place is located in a large valley that reminds me of southwest Montana.
 If you’re looking for a weekend or occasional trail riding getaway check this place out.
 Click here for details.